Confidence Interval

 Confidence Interval calculation for Proportion

-The confidence interval states that with 92% confidence, the proportion of all similar companies with the plan will between 46% and 56%.
+The CI states that with 92% confidence, the proportion of all similar companies with the plan is estimated to be between 46% and 56%.

-To determine the confidence interval for process capability use the formula provided below where:
+To determine the CI for process capability use the formula provided below where:

 Cp is the short term indicator, Cp should always be analyzed with Cpk, as Pp should always be analyzed with Ppk.